doubleedesign/comet-components/packages/comet-canvas-blocks/README.md

 WordPress parent theme to support the intended implementation of Comet Components [Comet Components](https://cometcomponents.io) in WordPress (for the block editor).

+> [!IMPORTANT]
+> This theme **must** be used with the [Comet Blocks plugin](https://github.com/doubleedesign/comet-plugin-blocks).
+The theme itself is kept intentionally minimal, with most functionality provided by the plugin for ease of development and maintenance.

 If you're reading this from GitHub, you're seeing the mirror of the [Comet Components Canvas package](https://github.com/doubleedesign/comet-components/tree/master/packages/comet-canvas) that is here for the purposes of publishing to Packagist and installing via Composer.

 Development of this project belongs in the main Comet Components monorepo.